munificent/craftinginterpreters/book/jumping-back-and-forth.md

 I've saved the best for last, the increment clause.
 It's pretty convoluted.
 It appears textually before the body, but executes *after* it.
-If we parsed to an AST and generated code in a separate pass, we could simply traverse into and compile the body of the for statement AST node before compiling the increment clause.
+If we parsed to an AST and generated code in a separate pass, we could simply traverse into and compile the for statement AST's body field before its increment clause.

 Unfortunately, we can't compile the increment clause later, since our compiler only makes a single pass over the code.
 Instead, we'll jump over the increment, run the body, jump back up to the increment, run it, and then go to the next iteration.

-Something like:

-**todo: illustrate increment part of flow**

 I know, a little weird, but, hey, it beats manually managing ASTs in memory in C, right?
 Here's the code: